ManonLef/ManonLef/README.md

 - [Todo](https://github.com/ManonLef/To-Do-App): This one really was the first big project I did.
 Lots of code, modules and UI decisions were made
 - [Weather App](https://github.com/ManonLef/weather-app): Mainly to get a feel for working with API's and async code
 - [Binary Search Tree](https://github.com/ManonLef/bst): I'm sharing this one instead of my Knights Travails for I feel like the BST exercise was the most elaborate of the Computer Science projects to figure out.
+- [BattleShip](https://github.com/ManonLef/battleship): A project that starts out with writing tests in Jest

 ## Currently Learning